Fenner Brockway: Tributes

-His life and legacy are celebrated in his old constituency of Slough with the now annual FennerFest, a community arts and culture festival.
+Brockway's life and legacy are celebrated in his old constituency of Slough with the now annual FennerFest, a community arts and culture festival.

 A statue of Brockway stands at the entrance to Red Lion Square Park in Holborn, London; it was funded by many involved in the Commonwealth independence movements he supported and was expected to be unveiled after his death.
 However, he achieved such longevity that it was likely that the original Planning Permission to erect it would run out, causing problems to renew the process.
 It was decided to ask him to unveil it, he being one of the few private individuals, as opposed to Heads of State to do so.
 It was damaged (an arm was broken off) by a falling tree in the Great Storm of 1987.
 The refurbished and insured statue was installed shortly after his death.

 A close in the town of Newport in southern Wales is named after him.